The Shingles National Immunisation Programme

 Hampshire

-Don’t forget that proactively recalling them if they failed to respond or declined the initial invite can also help with vaccine uptake.5
+Don’t forget that proactively recalling them if they failed to respond or declined the initial invite can also help with vaccine uptake.

 See below for additional guidance.

-It’s important to remember that many people may not be aware or fully understand the risks, seriousness, and potential long-lasting complications of shingles – some may not even be aware there is a vaccination available.
-Here are some tips to tackle this.
+It’s important to remember that many people may not be aware or fully understand the risks, seriousness, and potential long-lasting complications of shingles – and may not be aware they're eligible for a vaccine.

 - When implementing the call phase of your service and reaching out to your patients, try to contact them through their preferred communication method – whether that be text, call, or email